markbaaijens/rpmusicserver/README.md

   * hookup a Squeezebox player to your network
   * install a Android App like [Squeezer](https://play.google.com/store/apps/details?id=uk.org.ngo.squeezer)
   * enjoy!
+### Troubleshooting
+#### *Reconnect players after LMS migration*
+When migrating from an existing LMS-server or upgraded your Pi-hardware, you have to reconfigure all players to point to the new LMS-server (even if LMS has the same name).
+This is especially true for Squeezebox-hardware like Squeezebox Classic, Duet, Touch, Radio, Boom or Transporter.
+Note: clients with piCorePlayer will autodetect the new LMS-server.

+Reconfiguring is best done:
+* by the Squeezer-app (per player, disconnect server and reconnect)
+* (or) by the Squeezebox Controller (per player, change 'Music Collection')
+* (or) on the Squeezebox-device itself (all except Duet which has no physical interface)

 ### Update
 Update your RPMS-server: